blueberry6401/mongodb-mcp-server/README.md

 - **Command-line argument**: `--indexCheck`

 When index check mode is active, you'll see an error message if a query is rejected due to not using an index.

+#### Allow Disk Use Mode

+The `allowDiskUse` configuration option allows MongoDB aggregation operations to use temporary disk storage when they exceed the 100MB memory limit.
+This is useful for large aggregation operations that would otherwise fail with an error.

+You can enable allow disk use mode using:

+- **Environment variable**: `export MDB_MCP_ALLOW_DISK_USE=true`
+- **Command-line argument**: `--allowDiskUse`

+When enabled, this option applies to:
+- Aggregation operations (`aggregate` tool)
+- Aggregation explain plans (`explain` tool)
+- Collection storage size calculations (`collection-storage-size` tool)

 #### Telemetry